UT1/Micro-Codes/README.md

 # Micro-Codes
-A series of samll codes just for fun
+A series of samll codes to automate boring stuff

 1.My Location